nsoul97/yolov1_pytorch/README.md

 + training with the VOC training set (train/val 2007 + train/val 2012), and
 + evaluation with VOC test set (test 2007)

+## Requirements
+The package requirements are listed in the `requirements.txt`:

+- torch
+- torchvision
+- matplotlib
+- pillow
+- tqdm

 ## Datasets
 ### PASCAL VOC 2007 + PASCAL VOC 2012 dataset
 To download and prepare the VOC dataset, run the following scripts in the given order: